genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/03_foundation-header.md

 ### Control buttons

 There are three control buttons that can be shown or hidden on the right-hand side of the navigation bar (these are hidden by default).
-Each one of them is a boolean attribute that can be added where the `<foundation-header>` tag is defined.
-Each one dispatches an associated event when clicked.
+Each one of them is a boolean attribute that can be added where the `<foundation-header>` tag is defined. .

 | Logo          | Toggle Attribute             | Dispatched Event          |
 |---------------|------------------------------|---------------------------|